MudashTechnologies/ml_projects/README.md

 - Created an end-to-end machine learning project that uses machine learning classifiers such as Logistic Regression, SVM & KNN to classify if a given credit card trabsaction is fraudulent or not
 - Optimized the performance of machine classifiers and performed cross validatation to find the best-performing model in all cases
 - Attained an overall accuracy of 99% on both cases

+## <a href = "https://github.com/MudashTechnologies/ml_projects/tree/main/Fraud%20Detection"> Project D: Mobule Price Classification Using ML</a>
+- Created an end-to-end machine learning project that uses machine learning classifiers such as Logistic Regression, SVM & KNN to classify the price of a goven mobile in a range of 1 to 4
+- Optimized the performance of machine classifiers and performed cross validatation to find the best-performing model in all cases
+- Attained an overall accuracy of more than 95% on all cases